-As a landlord, you’ll hold on to the deposit funds until it is time for your tenant to move out.
+As a landlord, you’ll hold on to the deposit funds until it is time for your resident to move out.
 There are terms based on regions on holding the money or keeping track of it while it is in your hands.
-There are also specific regulations on how long you have as a landlord to return the money to your previous tenant.
+There are also specific regulations on how long you have as a landlord to return the money to your previous resident.

 Sadly, this is something that comes up often with people that do manage their own house.
 Even worse, this becomes a mistake that many people make as landlords.
 What happens is you listen to a story and feel bad for that person.
 You get the feeling that the situation is just that that person is in a bad spot at that moment.

 Contrary to what you might believe, it’s generally not the best business decision for you to not make that person pay the full deposit and pay the whole first month’s rent to move in the house.

 That’s not to say that you should never allow it.
 If you want to do that and have plenty of money, and you are willing to take that risk, it’s ultimately your decision.
 Landlords have allowed it in the past and will likely continue doing so into the future.

 Usually, the renter who moves in continues to have financial issues and troubles that compile.
 As a landlord willing to let the renter move in without paying a full deposit, you need to be prepared for that.